bigskysoftware/htmx/www/essays/template-fragments.md

 libraries and provide an excellent opportunity for improving the developer experience when working with htmx and other hypermedia-oriented libraries.

-Here are some known implementations of the fragment concept.
-Please let me know if you know of others so I can add them to this list.
+Here are some known implementations of the fragment concept:

 * Python
   * [Django Render Block Extension](https://pypi.org/project/django-render-block/) - render fragments (blocks) of templates in both